What is Infinite Banking?

 The improvement to an individual’s cash flow can be significant, especially in times of financial hardship or unforeseen expenses, such as medical bills or the need to buy a new car.
 An insurance policy loan can also come in handy if an individual happens to be without work for a time, whether due to health issues, a death in the family, or simply the loss of a job.
 Because whole life insurance policies are non-correlated assets – meaning they’re not tied to the whims of the stock market – they are set to retain their worth.

 Disadvantages of Infinite Banking

 Infinite banking is not without its drawbacks, however.
 An individual must qualify for a whole life insurance policy.
 And even if the individual qualifies, the financial burden that often comes with paying for the policy can be weighty.

-It’s not compulsory; however, it’s common and recommended practice for an individual to put at least 10% of their regular income into their policy.
+It’s common and recommended practice for an individual to put at least 10% of their regular income into their whole life policy.
 For certain families, that large a financial commitment simply isn’t an option.
-It also means that if the individual or family should come into hard times and take out a loan against their policy, they run the risk of being unable to make adequate payments on it later on down the road.
+If the policyholder should come into hard times and take out a loan against their policy, they run the risk of being unable to make adequate payments on it later on down the road.

 In the end, the infinite banking concept and practice are not for individuals without financial conviction and the ability to think clearly and see the process through into the future.
-The concept requires an individual who is financially sound and is willing and able to make a long play.
-It’s important to consider all of the abovementioned things before becoming your own banker.
+The concept requires an individual who is financially sound and is willing and able to make a long-term financial play.
+It’s important to consider all of the aforementioned things before becoming your own banker.

 Thank you for reading CFI’s explanation of the infinite banking concept.
 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional resources below will be useful: